smalot/MagentoConnectorBundle/Resources/doc/userguide.md

 ### Important!

-The Magento's default store view code (which is "base", configured in the "Website" field on Akeneo) should not be changed, as it can lead to wrong behavior from the connector.
+The Magento's default store view code (which is "base", configured in the "Website" field in export profiles) should not be changed, as it can lead to wrong behavior from the connector.

 The store view mapping is not a requirement if your Akeneo locales share the same names than your Magento store views.
 If not, then you have to map them.
 Note that you already have mapped a default Akeneo locale with a default Magento store view, so you only have to map additional locales.
 You are now ready to export your products.